-Those who suffer frompsoriasis regularly have greaterlevels of inflammation-causing bacteria lurking up inside their intestines.
-If you incorporate a probiotic-rich diet to your lifestyle, it might be able to help balance the bacteriain your intestines.
+Those who suffer from psoriasis regularly have greater levels of inflammation-causing bacteria lurking up inside their intestines.
+If you incorporate a probiotic-rich diet into your lifestyle, it might be able to help balance the bacteria in your intestines.

-This is due to the fact that probiotics fuelthe T cells of your body.
-The T cells are in charge of the regulation of your immune system.
-In addition, they also help in loweringsymptoms of inflammation.
+This is due to the fact that probiotics fuel the T cells of your body.
+T cells are in charge of the regulation of your immune system.
+In addition, they also help in lowering symptoms of inflammation.

 Another study observed the impact of the probiotic Bifidobacterium infantis 35624 on psoriasis patients.
-Expertsresolved that consuming the said probiotic orally were able to lessen the biomarkers for inflammation.
+Experts resolved that consuming the said probiotic orally was able to lessen the biomarkers for inflammation.

 Even though many studies have been conducted and amazing results were discovered, the U.S. Food and Drug Administration (FDA) still hasn’t approved probiotics as a treatment for any type of disease.

 More studies have to be conducted to be certain which probiotic strains are most helpful for a specific health condition.